 A UK 2:1 honours degree, or its international equivalent, in animal science, biology, psychology, zoology or veterinary science.

-We may also consider your application if you have a degree in social science, ethics or law, or if you are an experienced veterinary nurse; please contact us to check before you apply.
+Your application may also be considered if you have a degree in social science, ethics or law, or if you are an experienced veterinary nurse.
+Contact the university to check before you apply.

-If you have relevant work experience and an undergraduate degree in an area other than science, law, ethics or social science we may also consider your application.
-Please contact us to check before you apply.
-You may be admitted to the certificate level or Postgraduate Professional Development only in the first instance.
+If you have relevant work experience and an undergraduate degree in an area other than science, law, ethics or social science,your application may also be considered.

 Distance and Flexible learning